Store

 • History of the French school system,

-• Rank logic: classification of the different courses, history of the competitive examination system, principles of selection and distribution,
+• Ranking logic: Classification of different courses, history of the competitive examination system, selection and allocation principles.

-• Determinants of success at school: differences and similarities with the professional world, elements of understanding.
+• The key factors for success at school: differences and similarities with the professional world, elements of understanding.

-• Before the Bac: general, technological and vocational education,
+• Before the Baccalaureate: General, technological, and vocational education,

 • From bac to bac +3: Prépa, Prépa intégrée, Bachelor, DUT and BUT, BTS, university,